ionic-team/capacitor-site/docs-md/getting-started/index.md

 ## Adding Capacitor to an existing web app

 Capacitor was designed to drop into any existing modern JavaScript web app.
 A valid `package.json` file and a folder containing all web assets are required to get started.
-Additionally, ensure that a `<head>` element is available in the main `index.html` file, as Capacitor is injected there upon app initialization.
+In addition, a `<head>` element is needed in the main `index.html` file, as Capacitor is injected there upon app initialization.

 To add Capacitor to your web app, run the following commands: